 Biological inventories are a basic step for ecological and biogeographical studies and are critical for conservation efforts.
 Ants have become an important taxonomic group for biological inventories, as they are diverse, ecologically important, easily collected, and because ant diversity is correlated with diversity of other organisms (Agosti et al. 2000).
 I have been involved in ant inventories in Argentina, Brazil, Costa Rica, Fiji, Panama, Peru, and the United States.
 Two projects in particular are ongoing: Cocos Island (Costa Rica) and The Big Thicket National Preserve (Texas, USA).

 Cocos Island, Costa Rica.
 Cocos Island is a small, volcanic island 500 kilometers off the coast of Costa Rica, and is the only island in the tropical eastern Pacific Ocean that supports a rainforest environment.
 Its isolation has given rise to several endemic species of plants, insects, birds, and lizards.
-In collaboration with Dr. Alexander (Sasha) Mikheyev of the Okinawa Institute of Science and Technology, I have been studying the ant fauna of Cocos Island in order to understand the balance between native and introduced species of ants.
+In collaboration with Dr. Alexander (Sasha) Mikheyev of the Okinawa Institute of Science and Technology and Australian National University, I have been studying the ant fauna of Cocos Island in order to understand the balance between native and introduced species of ants.